BloomTech-Labs/forest-fire-watch-fe/README.md

   - Node.js
   - Twillio
   - MapBox
+  - Axios

 ### Front end built using:

 #### React 16.9

--    Everyone in project is familiar with it.
+-    React is a flexible, easy-to-use library.
+Our SPA benefits from React's use of components.

 #### Hooks